Trending Toast - Superba Food+Bread, Venice

 It’s not possible in four teeny tiny days.

 While LA is diverse, it’s clear that a lot of stuff trickles south from trend-setting San Francisco, the city that doesn’t show any signs of letting slip its crown of Western cuisine.
 Blame it on the tech industry and the rise of the hipster/hippie if you must, but I rather like being on the upswing of a food trend.
-It doesn’t happen to me often – once I recall being in New Orleans for work and leaving my friends and the city behind one afternoon in search of a Vietnamese bakery that also served up pho and bun.
+It doesn’t happen to me often – once I recall being in New Orleans for work and leaving my friends and the city behind one afternoon in search of a Vietnamese bakery that also served up pho and bun (which I found thanks to Eater, of course).
 I was tickled pink when that same bakery was featured in a food magazine, offering outside-the-box suggestions for those who needed a break from Étouffée and Jambalaya.

 Food trends sometimes introduce new techniques and/or ingredients, but more often they’re a rehashing of an old standard or classic, breathed back to life by someone who felt it could do with an upgrade.